microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 ### Extract the Windows Package Manager Rest Source

-The Windows Package Manager Rest Source contains the APIs required to provide a Windows Package Manager rest source.
-To download a local copy of the Windows Package Manager Rest Source from GitHub:
+The Windows Package Manager REST Source contains the APIs required to provide a Windows Package Manager REST source.
+To download a local copy of the Windows Package Manager REST Source from GitHub:

 1. Visit [winget-cli-restsource](https://github.com/microsoft/winget-cli-restsource).
 2. Select *Code* from within GitHub.